anytizer/backend.php/services/readme.txt

 ============================================================
 This directory is a subdomain service using the framework.
-As this section may contain items in a commecial production, please avoid it from the SVN upload/download.
+As this section may contain items in a commercial production, please avoid it from the SVN upload/download.

 Free/Stand Alone subdomain services